MatteoDelliRocioli/GitNotes/StashYourChanges.md

 ---

+### How can I see the contents of a stashed file?

+> git show 'stash@{0}:path-to-the-stashed-file-you-want-to-see' > 'path-to-the-file-you-want-to-save-the-contents-in'

+---

-I hope you could benefit from this brief guide, see you next time
+I hope you could benefit from this brief guide